MicrosoftDocs/patterns-practices/patterns-practices/guide/modularity-quickstarts-for-silverlight.md

 This QuickStart demonstrates both loading modules at startup and on demand, downloading modules in the background while displaying progress, and handling dependencies between modules.

+> [!NOTE]
-**Note:** This QuickStart has additional classes that help to track module initialization state and artificially slow down the transfer of XAP files.
+> This QuickStart has additional classes that help to track module initialization state and artificially slow down the transfer of XAP files.
 These classes are for demonstration purposes only and are not intended for shipping applications.<br />
 The Shell user interface contains a **ModuleControl** for each module.
 The Shell also has the **ModuleTracker** class as its **DataContext**.<br />
 The **ModuleTracker** contains a **ModuleTrackingState** for each module. **ModuleControl** data binds to **ModuleTrackingState** and uses a custom style to visually display the downloading and initialized state of the module.<br />
 The **XapDownloadHandler** (in the Silverlight.Web project) artificially slows down the transfer of XAP files so that the QuickStart can display progress.